 I came to love teaching while navigating an injury recovery.
 What I learned about my body through that healing process sparked my interest in how the human body works.
 I loved having insight into why I was hurting and how to change it.

-Even during my first awkward teaching attempt during my first training, I lit up inside.
-It was clear that teaching was my way to connect with and help other people.
+Even during my first awkward teaching attempt in my first training, I lit up inside.
+It was clear that movement was my way to connect with other people.

 I spent years teaching a "strong vinyasa flow," while also adding new healing tools to my

 teaching toolbox: resources for healing injuries to the physical body, affronts to identity, and complex pain from trauma.
-I have always been drawn to the healing side of movement, yoga, and meditation, and this is present in all of my teaching (even when I'm leading "movement as exercise"!).
+I have always been drawn to the healing side of movement, yoga, and meditation, and this is present in all of my teaching.

-I choose to teach simple practices that most of us can find useful for some immediate need.
-Even though the range of tools is limited, I marvel at how each of my students is unique in what they draw from the work: the range of possible discovery is unbounded.
-And it's in the open-ended space for that individual experience that healing can happen.
+I now offer movement classes with a trauma-informed approach, and choose to teach simple practices that many of us can find useful for some immediate need.
+The range of tools is limited which makes it all the more marvelous when each of my participants draws something unique from the work: the range of possible discovery is unbounded.

 mov/ed, I offer community through my podcasts, classes, and 1:1 sessions, and you can choose the avenue that suits you best in any given week.